 Indoors there is a large satellite TV, receiving English free to air channels, a Blu-Ray player and DVD/VCR combo, a music centre with CD player, numerous English language paperback novels by well-known chart-topping authors, a roulette game, plus numerous board and card games.

-For outside there is badminton, tennis and boules and local shops stock a massive range of floating playthings for use in the pool.
+For outside there is badminton, tennis and boules and local shops stock a massive range of inflatable animals, rings and water games for playing with in the pool.

 There is a delightful walk from the house down the lane, past woods and a small reservoir/lake which has sufficient slopes to be bracing and good for the health if done briskly!
 There are also several beautiful spots in the gardens in which to sit and simply "stop and stare" - good for the soul and highly recommended!